 Changing Management Focus

-Clearly, that needs to change.
+Clearly, there are changes to be made.
 If the pandemic has taught us anything, it’s that the leaders need to make risk management an equal consideration to supply chain strategy.

 It is now far more important to understand how resilient, as well as how exposed, the supply chain is.
 The leaders are viewing the major components of their operations with a fresh eye for resiliency and agility.
-This includes labour, technology, and capacity.
-For instance, the ability to flex or repurpose assets rapidly or balance automation and labour are now more important than ever.
+This includes labor, technology, and capacity.
+For instance, the ability to flex or repurpose assets rapidly or balance automation and labor are now more important than ever.

 Leaders have always wanted to deliver the lowest cost at the best performance.
 However, now the price of resiliency will be layered into supply chain design—and the value equation will change.